MRU-MACO-1701-004-202304/lab-instructions/lab-09-function-creation.md

 - You'll need to look up how to do string replacements.
 Real Python has a [nice bit on it](https://realpython.com/replace-string-python/#how-to-remove-or-replace-a-python-string-or-substring).
 Our textbook has a _bit_ about it as well.
 - You'll also need to find the length of the string to redact, since you need to replace those with a string of redaction symbols of the correct length.
 Fortunately, you know how to do that, right?

-#### Tests

-Your code is being tested in two ways:

-1. Does your `Redactor` have methods that behave as expected?
-We'll test that using the tests in `RedactorTests`, which calls that class' methods with a variety of inputs.
-1. Can you figure out how to use your class?
-We'll find out using `MainTests`, which makes sure that what appears in the console is what is expected.

 ---